|

 The Virtual Image software version of Nubble!, the only board game to receive a Millennium Product Award, is universally acclaimed and has become the most popular maths software game in UK schools.

-Virtual Image was selected by NRICH, part of the University of Cambridge, to develop the software for their Exploring Squares CD-ROM and the new follow up CD-ROM Exploring Circles.
+Virtual Image was selected by NRICH, part of the University of Cambridge, to develop the software for their Exploring Squares CD-ROM and the follow up CD-ROM Exploring Circles.

 Virtual Image was chosen by broadcaster and author Simon Singh to develop the software version of his best-selling book The Code Book.
 The CD-ROM forms a major part of the Enigma Project and is used in schools throughout the world.